If you’d like this information in a more conventional manner, please download my resume in .pdf format.

 In high school I was on the literary board of my school’s literary magazine and also took extra English classes as electives.
 Nerd.

 Writing about everything from Geoffrey Chaucer to Greg Brady in college

 My interest in writing and reading continued at Wake Forest University.
 There I majored in English literature, minored in journalism, and worked in a variety of positions at The Old Gold & Black, the student newspaper, including news editor and arts and entertainment editor.

-Highlights of my writing there included an investigative piece on Tim Duncan’s off-the-court impact at the university (it was substantial) and an interview with the actor Barry Williams who played one of my childhood heroes, Greg Brady.
+Highlights of my writing there included an investigative piece on basketball star Tim Duncan’s off-the-court impact at the university (it was substantial) and an interview with the actor Barry Williams who played one of my childhood heroes, Greg Brady.

 Following the path of the typical liberal arts major: To work at a bank